-Posted in News on 21 November 2016 By Marc Jenks, Executive Creative Director
+Posted in Communication on 21 November 2016 By Marc Jenks, Executive Creative Director

 Emperor’s executive creative director Marc Jenks speaks to Design Week and shares practical insights into how to run and manage a growing design studio.